park250ss/Table-Track/REPORT.md

 >
 >
 #### Final Solution <br />
 >  Our final solution is better than our other two solutions, as the user selects whether they are an employee or a customer.
 If they are an employee, they are prompted to enter in a code to get access to the employee information.
 Our final solution includes the customer entering in all of the information needed to book a reservation and allows the customers to view available times, and update their reservation.
 It also allows the employees to make, view, edit, and delete reservations.
-This resulted in all of our test cases passing..<br />
+This resulted in all of our test cases passing. <br />
-> Features: <br />
+> <br />
 > Customer Features: <br />
 > - Customers can make a reservation by entering in a date, time, number of people, and contact information. <br />
 > - Customers can view available time slots for specific dates, in order to choose the best available time for them. <br />
 > - Reservations can be updated with the Reservation ID number that was given to the customer.
 They can update the date, time or number of people for their reservation. <br />
 > - Customers can enter in their Reservation ID number and view their reservation information. <br />
-> <br />
+>
-> Employee Features: <br />
+> Employees Features: <br />
 > - Employees can make a reservation for a customer by inserting the date, time, number of people and customer information. <br />
 > - Employees can update a customers reservation. <br />
 > - Available time slots for dates can be viewed by employees. <br />